 I want to build a deck, where do I start?

 Start by deciding what your deck is going to be used for.
-Remember that in the case of a deck, function defines the form.
+Remember that in the case of a deck, the function defines the form.
 Once you have a concept of the intended use, start looking for different deck ideas.
 Exploring different deck designs will help you narrow down your style and personal preferences.

 Do I need a permit to build a deck?